nyihanzamaso/nyihanzamaso/README.md

 - 💬 Ask me about Machine learning
 -
   ## 🚀 About Me
-- 🌱 I’m currently learning Python,Java,.NET.
+- 🌱 I’m currently learning Natural language processing(NLP).
 - 👯 I’m looking to collaborate on different open source
 - 📫 How to reach me: nyihanzamasopascal@gmail.com